chiaome/chiaome.github.io/_posts/2016-10-25-scholarEye.markdown

     - tools
 ---
 ### 1 Introduction
-One month ago, we developed the prototype system of visual relevance analysis (***previous system***) to help the user discover potential and relevant academic informations.
-Although the ***previous system*** are available for basic function such as retrieving academic knowledge base, discovering related entities, it has some <a>limitation</a> that need to be improved.
-I decide to redesign the visual analysis system.
+One month ago, we developed the <a href="/2016/08/10/the-prototype-system-of-visual-analysis/" target="\_blank">prototype system of visual relevance analysis</a> to help the user discover potential and relevant academic informations.
+Although the <a href="/2016/08/10/the-prototype-system-of-visual-analysis/" target="\_blank">previous system</a> are available for basic functions such as retrieving academic knowledge base, discovering related entities, it has some <a>limitation</a> that need to be improved.
+I decide to redesign the visual relevant analysis system.
 In this article, I present my design ideas.

-&nbsp;&nbsp;&nbsp;&nbsp; Compared to the ***previous system***, the new system, ***ScholarEye***, enhance the ability of interaction with users.
-As shown in ***Fig. 1***, there are mainly five changes in the new version:
+Compared to the previous system, the new system, *ScholarEye*, enhance the ability of interaction with users.
+As shown in Fig. 1, there are mainly five changes in the new version:

 1.    *Integrating all functions into a single analysis session;*
-2.    *Introducing Meta-search Engine;*
+2.    *Introducing <a href="https://en.wikipedia.org/wiki/Metasearch_engine" target="\_blank">Meta-search Engine</a>;*
 3.    *Using drag-and-drop mechanism;*
-4.    *Improving the representation of Network Graph;*
+4.    *Improving the representation of entity relationship diagram;*
 5.    *Adding operable panel for each node.*